hsteinshiromoto/ml.md/Fleeting/Akaike Information Criterion.md

 \text{find }&f\\
 \text{s.t. }&\min_{k, l} 2k-2 \ln(\hat{L})
 \end{align}$$
-This implies that the AIC is used as [[performance metric]] of regression models.
+This implies that the AIC is used model selection [[performance metric]] of regression models.